Svendborg Line

-The Svendborg Line (Svendborgbanen) is the railway line between Odense and Svendborg, inaugurated on 12 July 1876.
+The Svendborg Line (Svendborgbanen), also known as Den sydfyenske Jernbane (lit.
+'The South Funen Railway'), is the railway line between Odense and Svendborg, inaugurated on 12 July 1876.
 The line was established by Sydfyenske Jernbaner, and taken over by DSB on 1 April 1949.
 Since 13 December 2020, the line has been managed by Arriva, a private multinational company.

 During the daytime, two trains each hour drive the stretch between Odense and Svendborg in both directions that do not stop at all stations (only one train in the evening hours).
 Additionally, a train drives between Odense and Ringe once an hour, during day and evening hours, in both directions that stop at all stations.